sedpro/cachedecorator/README.md

 '\Cachedecorator\Module::CACHE' is cache storage adapter, used to store the output of your services.

 '\Cachedecorator\Module::CACHED' is list of services you want to cache.
-Cached will be only enlisted functions.
+Cached will be only listed functions.

 Example
 =====================================